-This Statement is made by the Board, in compliance with the Malaysian Code on Corporate Governance 2012 ("the Code") as the best practices of internal control and pursuant to paragraph 15.26(b) of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities"), outlining the nature and scope of risk management and internal control system of the Group during the financial year.
+This Statement is made by the Board, in compliance with the Malaysian Code on Corporate Governance 2012 ("the Code") as the best pratices of internal control and in pursuant to paragraph 15.26(b) of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and is guided by the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.
+The following Statement outlines the nature and scope of risk management and internal control system of the Group during the financial year under review.